10 Celebrity Couples Who Got Married This Summer

-It’s time to fact the facts: Summer is coming to a close.
-But while our days in the sun are dwindling, there is still a lot to look forward to: boots season, fall hairstyles, autumn outfits, and, for some celebrity couples who tied the knot this season, a life-long journey of married bliss.
-(Hopefully.)
+While our days in the sun might be dwindling, there’s still plenty to look forward to: boots season, fall hairstyles, autumn outfits, and, for some celebrity couples who tied the knot this season, a lifelong journey of married bliss (fingers crossed).

-Though this season saw more heartbreaking celebrity splits than we could count (we’re still hurting over Chris Pratt and Anna Faris), there was still enough love in the air for wedding bells to ring in Hollywood.
-To celebrate these summer nuptials, we thought we’d round up a list of 10 celebrity weddings—from Julianne Hough and Brooks Laich to Miranda Kerr and Evan Spiegel—to look back on.
-See, love isn’t dead after all.
+Though this summer saw more heartbreaking celebrity splits than we could count (we’re still hurting over Chris Pratt and Anna Faris), there was still enough love in the air for wedding bells to ring in Hollywood.
+To celebrate these summer nuptials, we curated a list of 10 celebrity weddings—from Julianne Hough and Brooks Laich to Miranda Kerr and Evan Spiegel—to look back on.

 On May 6, 2017, Olympic diver Tom Daley and Oscar-winning screenwriter Dustin Lance Black tied the knot in a romantic English wedding at the Bovey Castle in Dartmoor National Park in Devon, England, just south of Daley's hometown.
 The grooms wore matching Burberry suits (Daley in burgundy; Black in navy), as they walked down the aisle in front of their roughly 120 guests.
 The London Gay Men's chorus played them out.